bigjosh/hashhunt.josh.com/README.md

 * sending notifications to all clients whenever a new best block is mined
 * accepting mined blocks from clients and submitting them to the network

+The server listens on port 81 for (1) `/blocknotify` as either a `GET` or `PUT` with info on a new block (the`PUT` takes the JSON that `bitcoin-core getblock` outputs), or (2) `/status` which shows a list of currently connected websocket clients.

-Note that the server does check incoming mined blocks to make sure that they come from hash hunt, are the correct difficulty, and have a valid hash.
+Note that the server does check incoming mined blocks to make sure that they come from hash hunt before submitting them to `bitcoin-core`.

 ### Connections to bitcoin-core
 [here](node-server/bitcoin-core-scripts)